FihlaTV/Kepler/README.md

 ## Tests
 #### Works on
 * *Devices it works with*
-* Only add devices/emulators that you actually tested on that work
+* Only add phone models and API versions used for testing
-* (Ex: Nexus 6P API 23)
+* Example: Nexus 6P API 23

-#### Does not work on
-* *Devices it doesn't work with*
-* Leave blank if coulndn't find a devices that it doesn't work on

 ## Contributors
 ### Artwork